HugoBlox/theme-academic-cv/content/en/details/index.md

 ## Where and when do we meet?
 Wondering how to get to us?
 Here are some organisational details to help with planning your trip!
-We will meet in front of **Belluno's train station** the morning of the **2th of January, 2021, at 08:00**.
+We will meet in front of **Belluno's train station** the morning of the **8th of January, 2022, at 07:30**.
 From there on, we will organise transportation by car and separate the participants in groups, in order to minimise the number of vehicles.

 #### How to get to Belluno
 Getting to Belluno by car is easy: it is served by the A27 highway, about a 1.5 hour drive from Padova and Venice, 2.5 hours from Trieste, 4 hours from Milan.
 Every year snowballers from all over the world reach Belluno for the GBPN, so if you want to share the trip [let us know](/contact): we'll do our best to get you in touch with those who could be interested!
+You can also join the [Telegram group](https://t.me/joinchat/UsNhFbmVl6W_Odyz) to coordinate with the other participants.
 Train lines reach the city from East (Conegliano), North (Cortina) and South (Padova); trains are usually few and far between, so plan your trip in advance.

 #### Accomodation